-JLR PERFORMANCE IMPACTED IN CHALLENGING QUARTER
+JLR DELIVERS SIGNIFICANTLY IMPROVED Q4 PERFORMANCE IN CHALLENGING YEAR

-JLR PERFORMANCE IMPACTED IN CHALLENGING QUARTER
+JLR DELIVERS SIGNIFICANTLY IMPROVED Q4 PERFORMANCE IN CHALLENGING YEAR

-• Loss before tax and exceptional items of £(485)m for Q2 and £(134)m for H1, down from a profit of £398m and £1.1bn respectively a year ago, due to the challenges above and the continuing impact of US
+• Profit before tax and exceptional items (“PBT”) was £458m for Q4 and £14m for the full year, down from a profit of £875m and £2.5bn respectively a year ago, but up from a loss of £(310)m in Q3

 LEARN MORE

-QUARTER TWO RESULTS 2025/26
+QUARTER FOUR RESULTS 2025/26

 WHOLESALES (UNITS)